Intego Review: Quick Expert Summary

 This package is a decent option for families thanks to the excellent parental controls, but as it only covers a maximum of 3 devices, it may not be a good choice for large families or those who have multiple devices to cover.
 This is why the Mac Premium Bundle X9 (which covers up to 5 devices) might be a better option.

 This package contains the ContentBarrier software only.
 You can choose to protect 1 or 3 Macs.

 Intego is pretty easy to set up.
-The entire installation process took no longer than 2-3 minutes — considering that I opted to install the large Mac Premium Bundle X9 package, the process was super quick.
+The entire installation process took no longer than 5 minutes — considering that I opted to install the full Intego Premium Bundle X9 package, the process was super quick.

 Preferably, I’d like Intego to have all of its products located in one easy-to-use dashboard, like MacKeeper and TotalAV.
-Having separate interfaces clogs up my desktop, especially if I want to use Washing Machine, run a virus scan, and make changes to NetBarrier.
+Having separate interfaces can clutter up your desktop, especially if you want to use Washing Machine, run a virus scan, and make changes to NetBarrier.
 That said, some users might like accessing each product separately.

 Intego Mobile App

-Intego doesn’t have a mobile app currently.
+Intego doesn’t currently have a mobile app.
 However, you can scan your iOS device for viruses and malware using VirusBarrier — all you have to do is connect your phone to your Mac, in the same way you’d scan an external hard drive.
-This feature is nice, as it’s something I haven’t seen on other Mac-based antivirus software like Airo AV.
+This feature is pretty cool, and it’s something I haven’t seen included in other Mac-based antiviruses.

 Intego Customer Support

 Intego’s customer support is pretty good.
 It offers phone support (but only for a few countries), live chat, email support, and a really awesome FAQ page.